fernandes-s/System_performance_data_pipeline/README.md

 ## 🔧 Features

-- ✅ Collects CPU and memory usage every minute using `psutil`
+- ✅ Collects CPU, memory, disk, and network usage using `psutil`
 - ✅ Stores data in a persistent SQLite database
 - ✅ Visualizes performance trends in a browser-based dashboard
+- ✅ Filters by time range (1h, 6h, 24h, All)
-- ✅ Refreshes dashboard automatically every 60 seconds
+- ✅ Auto-refresh every 60 seconds
+- ✅ Exports the latest data sample to `sample_metrics.csv` for portability
-- ✅ Easy to set up and run locally
+- ✅ Deployed and accessible online via Render

 ---